 The Flatwater Paddling Guide is a place for me to keep notes on where to canoe and kayak.
 It is also a convenient way to view the current flow rates on local rivers.

 I spent several months working on this project at IPFW.
 I presented the results at the 2006 Indiana Academy of Science fall meeting.
 Results have been published in the August 2008 issue of the International Journal of Bifurcation and Chaos.

 More details, including animations, are on this project's page.

 Materials I created when teaching the LabVIEW portion of Electronics II.

 Presentation materials for an Introduction to Astronomy.

 Yes, I know you can perform the basic functions of this daemon using common bash commands.
 This project was to provide a more stable, secure, multi-user option.
-This is no longer needed and will not be updated or released.

 My AI class semester project (spring 2002) was to make a robot to play the game Merels (Nine Man Morris.)

 I wrote an update to WheatBlog, an early open source blog program.
 I ran the news section of my school website on my version of WheatBlog.
 The next official release (WheatBlogApp 0.03β) was a rewrite by the original designer.
 I continued using my version of WheatBlog for several years.